 This section analyzes how political-correctness concerns impact disclosure policies.
-In subsection 1, I conduct the analysis of the disclosure game without commitment power.
-In subsection 2, I consider the analysis when the agent can commit to a disclosure policy.
+In Section 3.1, I conduct the analysis of the disclosure game without commitment power.
+In Section 3.2, I consider the analysis when the agent can commit to a disclosure policy.